1122334455-eng/Smart-Traffic-Monitoring-AI/README.md

 ## License

-This project is developed for educational and research pu
+This project is developed for educational and research purposes.